Frequently Asked Questions

-Currently, there are thirty-five countries that allow the (married) spouse or sometimes even the accompanying (unmarried) partner or children to work freely.
+Currently, there are approximately thirty-five countries that allow the (married) spouse or sometimes the accompanying (unmarried) partner or children to work freely.
 For example, the UK, The Netherlands, Denmark, Finland, Australia, New Zealand and Canada allow spouses and partners to work.
-Hong Kong and the USA allow married spouses to work.
-Some countries such as […]
+The USA allows married spouses to work in certain visa categories, however there are […]

 Do you include unmarried partners, including same sex couples, in your aims?

 Yes.
 In promoting our aims, we support diversity and inclusiveness in employment and family life, so we include both married spouses and unmarried partners, irrespective of gender.
 In all our promotional materials, we use the word “partner” unless we feel that “spouse or partner” is necessary for context or clarity.
 We are also aware that […]